Synoptic Discussion - October 2014

 - Description: The WP teleconnection pattern is a primary mode of low-frequency variability over the North Pacific and reflects zonal and meridional variations in the location and intensity of the (East Asian) jet stream in the western Pacific.

-- Comparison to Observed: The September 2014 monthly temperature pattern shows some agreement, but the precipitation and upper-level circulation anomaly patterns do not match what is expected over the CONUS.
+- Comparison to Observed: The October 2014 monthly temperature pattern shows some agreement in the Great Lakes, and the precipitation anomaly pattern agrees in most areas where teleconnections exist, but the upper-level circulation anomaly pattern does not match what is expected over the CONUS.